 I will 100% book into one of the more luxurious hotels with a view over the bay next time I go to Sorrento.

-The hotel is located in the city center, has good rooms with a view and this fantastic swimming pool with a sea view.
-You’ll probably have to save up a bit, but I also think it’s worth the money.
+The hotel is located in the city centre, has good rooms with a view and this fantastic swimming pool with a sea view.

 See more photos of the place and book online here.

 4 .
-Ravello – only stay here if you rent a car ๐
+Ravello – good area to stay if you rent a car 🚗

-The following recommended area on the Amalfi Coast on the list is mainly for you who rent a car on your trip to the Amalfi Coast or are ready for a bus trip or two.
+The following recommended area on the Amalfi Coast is mainly for you who rent a car on your trip or are ready for a bus trip or two.

 Ravello is located ‘up in the country, so you can’t jump on a ferry and get to the famous town on the Amalfi Coast.